SLV - iShares Silver Trust

 What is SLV?

 SLV is the ticker symbol for iShares Silver Trust, an listed exchange-traded fund.
-The iShares Silver Trust (the 'Trust') seeks to reflect generally the performance of the price of silver.
-The iShares Silver Trust is not an investment company registered under the Investment Company Act of 1940, and therefore is not subject to the same regulatory requirements as mutual funds or ETFs registered under the Investment Company Act of 1940.
+The iShares Silver Trust is designed to broadly replicate the market price movements of silver.
+This Trust operates outside the regulatory framework of the 1940 Investment Company Act, meaning it is not subject to the same stringent rules that govern registered mutual funds or ETFs.
 Listed on AMEX.
 SLV is the ETF ticker shown on this page; ETF traders use the fund for diversified exposure to its underlying basket, for sector and factor rotation, and for hedging or replication strategies via the listed options chain.

 What does the SLV options snapshot look like today?